 Contact the Campus Recreation Center at 419-755-4041 for additional information about guest and family passes or drop in for a tour and pick up more information.
 The Campus Recreation Center’s website along with the Mansfield Mavericks Facebook account is also available for information regarding our intramurals, athletics, and recreation events.

-The Child Development Center (CDC) opened in 1994 with the dual purpose of serving the child care needs of NC State and OSU-Mansfield students and serving as a teaching laboratory for college students preparing for careers with young children and their families.
+The Child Development Center (CDC) opened in 1994 with the purpose of serving the child care needs of North Central State College, The Ohio State University-Mansfield students and our community while operating as a teaching laboratory for college students preparing for careers with young children and their families.
 The following programs are provided at the CDC to students, faculty, staff, and members of our community:

 Prenatal/Infant/Toddler services are enriched in several ways.
-A federal Early Head Start (EHS) grantee, enrolling forty infants, toddlers, and pregnant women in either center-based or home based services.
+A federal Early Head Start (EHS) grant allows for enrollment of forty infants, toddlers, and pregnant women in either center-based or home based services.
 EHS is a program designed to respond to the unique strengths, interests, and needs of each child and family.
-Comprehensive services and supports are layered into early care and education services, as well as health, nutrition, mental health, disabilities, and family engagement.
-Our new home-based option offers EHS services to families who do not need center-based services.
+Services and supports are layered into early care and education services.

 North Central State College strives to maintain an environment conducive to teaching and learning.
 Therefore, whenever children are brought to the campus they must remain with their parents, guardians, or caretakers in all areas of the College.
 Whether or not a child can be brought into a classroom is at the discretion of each faculty member.

 Student health insurance information is available from the College Welcome Center in Kee Hall.
 The low cost insurance program is designed specifically for full-time students who traditionally are inadequately insured.
 In many cases, family insurance plans do not cover family members beyond age 27.
 Additional student insurance is available for the dependents of students upon request.